silviamacchi/bad_COPIA/TO_BE_ELIMINATED/Fetch_Sentinel_tab.md

 - download_sentinel_post: download post
 - select_output_file_sentinel_pre: 3 puntini sentinel pre (maybe the tiff format needs to be changed)
 - select_output_file_sentinel_post: 3 puntini sentinel post (maybe the tiff format needs to be changed)

+# optional:
+- add option for AOI "get by Extent"
+- graphical visualization on "end_date" to see the period of acquisition
+- add progress bar